usnistgov/OSCAL/src/release/README.md

 # Extending OSCAL

 OSCAL is designed to meet common cybersecurity information needs across multiple compliance regimes.
 It also provides organizations the ability to add information fields where OSCAL does not natively have an appropriate field.
-Always try to use a native OSCAL field first, and only extend OSCAL when no native syntax meets your organization&#39;s needs.
+Always try to use a native OSCAL field first, and only extend OSCAL when no native syntax meets your organization's needs.

 Extending OSCAL is accomplished through the use of &quot;prop&quot; and &quot;part&quot; elements.
 These may be added as child elements under any OSCAL element. &quot;prop&quot; should be used where there is one data item to represent, such as a title or date. &quot;part&quot; should be used where there is more than one piece of data that must be represented, such as an address containing street, city, state, and zip code.